jovanovamaria/feed-adapter/README.md

 Feed Entry Description

 Clone this repo and execute `mvnw spring-boot:run`.
-Or inside an IDE, execute the class programmer.personal.feedadapter.DemoGraphQL.FeedAdapterApplication
+Or inside an IDE, execute the class programmer.personal.feedadapter.FeedAdapterApplication

-You can go to http://localhost:8081/h2-console/login.jsp and enter the following information:
+You can go to http://localhost:8081/h2-console/login.jsp to check the database, and fot that purpose enter the following information:

 - JDBC URL: jdbc:h2:mem:testdb
 - User Name: sa
 - Password:

-to check the database or to http://localhost:8081/graphiql to start executing queries.
+or to http://localhost:8081/graphiql to start executing queries.
 For example:

 ```
  {